psychoinformatics-de/rdm-course/_episodes/01-content-tracking-with-datalad.md

 Okay, time to check the `datalad status`:

 ~~~
-TODO
+untracked: inputs (directory)
+ modified: README.md (file)
 ~~~
 {: .output}

-The README file now differs from its last known state, and it shows up as being *modified*, while the image is listed as new.
+The inputs directory has some new contents, and it is shown as *untracked*.
+The README file now differs from its last known state, and it shows up as *modified*.
 This is a good moment to record these changes.
-Note that `datalad save` will save **all** modifications in the dataset at once!
+Note that `datalad save` would save **all** modifications in the dataset at once!
 If you have several modified files, you can supply a path to the file or files you want to save.
-We will do this, and record two separate changes:
+We will it this way, and record two separate changes:

 ~~~
 datalad save -m "Add first penguin image" inputs/images/derek-oyen-3Xd5j9-drDA-unsplash.jpg